CryptoLions/EOS-Jungle-Testnet/README.md

   - your producer name: producer-name = YOUR_BP_NAME
   - created producer keypair: private-key = ["YOUR_PUBKEY","YOUR_PRIVKEY"]
   - replace p2p-peer-address list with fresh generated on monitor site: http://jungle.cryptolions.io/#p2p
+  - Check chain-state-db-size-mb value in config, it should be not bigger than you have RAM: chain-state-db-size-mb = 32768

 - Open http and p2p Ports on your firewall/router
 - Connect your node, run